grid reference TM 381 691Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 18/09/2017

-Yoxford Fife & Drumhistorical era: Victorian or Edwardian
+Yoxford Fife & Drumhistorical era: Victorian / Edwardian

 Strickland Manor Hill

-Demolished.
 Having studied licensing records from 1874 through to 1967 and found no sign of it, we conclude this pub must have closed before 1874.
 It's thought to have been a very short-lived beerhouse.
 It seems to have been demolished.